This site uses cookies

 ID Item

-CE17 To undertake the day to day financial management of the Commissioner’s budget, including signing cheques and monitoring, together with the Commissioner’s CFO.
+CE17 To undertake the day to day financial management of the Commissioner’s budget, together with the Commissioner’s Chief Financial Officer

 CE19 To fix fees for copies of documents and extracts of documents members of the public ask for under the Local Government (Access to Information) Act 1985, the Freedom of Information Act 2000, or the data protection legislation.